How do you prevent back problems in dachshunds?

 teenager girl holding her dachshund dog in her arms outdoors in sunset

-How to prevent back problems in Dachshunds
+How to Prevent Back Problems in Dachshunds

 Check out this related post: How To Raise a Happy and Healthy Dachshund